 St. Elmo Murray, son of Adam, was born in 1871 and began working for his father at a very early age.
 The was true of most children in those days.

 St. Elmo took over the store after his father’s death in 1901 and kept it open until 1912, when St. Elmo sold the store and opened the first full-line shoe store in Decatur, Illinois.
 Two years later, St. Elmo’s son Ralph, who was underage at the time, took the inurban train from Decatur to Clinton, Illinois and bought a show store.
 Ralph went back to St. Elmo and convinced him that the Clinton store would be a better investment than the Decatur store because of the Illinois Central Railroad having a hub there.
 At the time, St. Elmo didn’t know that Ralph had signed a contract for the purchase.
 This store remained open until 1985.

 The 3rd Generation

 Del Murray, son of St. Elmo, was born in 1911.
-All through high school, Del worked for his father, coming in before and after school.
+All through high school, Del worked for this father, coming in before and after school.
 After graduating from high school, Del worked for several companies before settling in with Curtis Candy Company.
 Following WWII, St. Elmo offered Del a job working for $35 a week.
-However, Del had a family to support, so he went back to work as a district manager for Curtis Candy Co.
+However, Del had a family to support, so he went back to work as a district manager for Curtis Candy Company.